Exploring Non-minimal coupling using ultra-diffuse galaxies: Conclusions

-Our findings show that the NMC scenario provides fits statistically indistinguishable from those of GR.
+\begin{itemize}[label=$\bullet$] \item the NMC scenario provides fits statistically indistinguishable from those of GR.
 The inferred astrophysical parameters remain stable across the two theoretical approaches, with changes that lie within the 1$\sigma$ confidence limits.
-The coupling length scale $L$, which represents the strength of the non-minimal interaction, consistently yields very small upper limits in all UDGs analyzed.
+The coupling length scale $L$, which represents the strength of the non-minimal interaction, consistently yields small upper limits in all UDGs analyzed.
 No evidence for a significant deviation from GR is found; the posterior distributions of $L$ cluster near zero, and its effect on the velocity dispersion profiles is negligible within current observational precision.

+However, the analysis presented in Sec. \ref{sec:Sens} indicates that this near-zero recovery is better understood as a consequence of the limited constraining power of the current UDG kinematics, rather than as evidence against the coupling.
+Specifically, the data lose sensitivity for $\log_{10}L < +0.5$, so the resulting upper limits reflect the present observational sensitivity rather than a tight exclusion of non-minimal coupling.

-For the two galaxies with little or no dark matter (DF2 and DF4), the fits confirm that their observed motions can be explained without having a massive dark matter halo.
-When the stellar-to-halo mass relation prior is removed, the best-fit halo mass drops sharply, while the concentration parameter increases, which is a behavior caused by the well-known degeneracy between mass, concentration, and orbital anisotropy in Jeans analyses.
+\item For the two galaxies with little or no dark matter (DF2 and DF4), the fits confirm that their observed motions can be explained without having a massive dark matter halo.
+When the stellar to halo mass relation prior is removed, the best fit halo mass drops sharply, while the concentration parameter increases, which is a behavior caused by the well known degeneracy between mass, concentration, and orbital anisotropy in Jeans analyses.
 In contrast, Dragonfly 44, which is dominated by dark matter, keeps a stable and physically reasonable halo even when the SHMR prior is relaxed.
 This highlights the very different nature of these galaxies, despite being analyzed within the same framework.